lizrice/katacoda-scenarios/hello/step2.md

 * \[*registry*/\]*repository*/*name*:*tag*
 * \[*registry*/\]*repository*/*name*@sha256:*image digest*

 The *registry* is the host name of the container registry.
-If it's omitted, it's assumed you mean `hub.docker.com`.
+If it's omitted, it's assumed you mean Docker Hub.
 The registry only becomes important when pushing and pulling images to and from a registry.

 The *repository* is typically your username, or the name of your organization or project.
 This is another field that only really comes into play when you are using images stored in a registry.
 There are a set of "standard images" which have no repository name (for example `nginx` or `ubuntu`)